threefoldtech/info_grid/labs/docs/documentation/system_administrators/computer_it_basics/docker_basics.md

 ### Clean up container images based on a given timeframe

-To clean up container images created X hours ago, you can use the following template (replace {X} with a number):
+To clean up container images created X hours ago, you can use the following template (replace X with a number):

 ```
-docker image prune -a --force --filter "until={X}h"
+docker image prune -a --force --filter "until=Xh"
 ```

 To clean up container images created before a given date, you can use the following template (replace ` with the complete date):